amazon-connect/amazon-connect-chat-ui-examples/README.md

     - Add a new Amazon Lex bot (and then you can remove it).
 The act of adding the Amazon Lex bot will automatically update your permissions.
 7. When you're ready to deploy the updated CCP, give the URL for it to those agents who are going handle voice and chat contacts, or only chat contacts.
 Those agents who are only handling voice contacts can continue using the original CCP.
 To learn more about the updated CCP interface, see [Chat with Contacts](https://docs.aws.amazon.com/connect/latest/adminguide/work-with-chats.html).
 8. For instances created prior to October 12, 2018, the Test Chat experience in the Amazon Connect website is not available.
 Please follow instructions in the  [asyncCustomerChatUX solution](https://github.com/amazon-connect/amazon-connect-chat-ui-examples/tree/master/cloudformationTemplates/asyncCustomerChatUX) to deploy your own sample customer UI and test chat.
+9. Enable interactive messages for your chat widget in Amazon Connect by reading the blog on how to [easily set up interactive messages for your Amazon Connect chatbot](https://aws.amazon.com/blogs/contact-center/easily-set-up-interactive-messages-for-your-amazon-connect-chatbot/) for detailed instructions.

 ## License Summary